 Private companies are not required to close for holidays, or to pay overtime or holiday pay to their employees for working on a holiday.
-Even if they do close, they are not legally required to compensate workers with paid time off.
+Even if they do close, they are not legally required to compensate workers with paid time off (PTO).
 However, companies may have policies that provide for holiday pay or paid time off.

 How Will You Know What Holidays You're Entitled To?

-Become familiar with the company's policy on holidays so you know your holiday benefits before you accept the job and sign the employment contract, rather than after the fact.
+Become familiar with the company's policy on holidays, so you know your holiday benefits before you accept the job and sign the employment contract, rather than after the fact.

-The reason that holiday pay and time off isn't mandated is because the 1938 Fair Labor Standards Act (FLSA) (also called the “Wage and Hour Bill”) does not require payment for time not worked, such as vacations or holidays.
+The reason that holiday pay and time off aren't mandated is because the 1938 Fair Labor Standards Act (FLSA) (also called the “Wage and Hour Bill”) does not require payment for time not worked, such as vacations or holidays.

 Holiday benefits are generally an arrangement between an employer and an employee, as part of company policy, or as a negotiated agreement between the company and the employee's representative, e.g., a union or other collective bargaining unit.

-Will You Be Asked to Work on a Holiday?
+Will You Be Asked to Work?

 Some workers are more likely than others to be asked to work on a federal holiday, including shift workers, emergency personnel, and those in the healthcare, retail, and service industries.

 Although there are no legally mandated holidays, paid or otherwise, for these and other non-federal workers, employees who have to work because their industry doesn't stop for holidays often have resources at their disposal.

 Furthermore, some organizations will offer holiday pay (time and a half, a bonus, or some other incentive/reward), even though they're not required to do so.
 Bottom line: to find out where you stand in terms of holidays, you'll need to talk to Human Resources or your manager.

-Don't be shy: it's perfectly reasonable to want to know when you'll be expected to be at work so that you can make your own plans or coverage requests.
+Don't be shy.
+It's perfectly reasonable to want to know when you'll be expected to be at work so that you can make your own plans or coverage requests.